Let’s make government work better

 Canadian Free Trade Agreement (CFTA)

-- Pauses the implementation of new condominium regulations in order to review them and ensure they do not cause red tape and based on feedback from consultations.
+- Update condominium regulations to ensure they do not cause red tape and based on feedback from consultations.

 - Condominium rules consultation